Relevant rules on Passive Perception in DnD 5e, from the Player’s Handbook:

 The passive perception score of creatures acts as the difficulty class (DC) of stealth checks for creatures that are trying to sneak by them.

-A single stealthing creature rolls a d20 and adds their stealth modifier to the result.
+A single stealthing creature rolls a d20 and adds its stealth modifier to the result.
 If the total is equal to or greater than the passive perception of the creature(s) they’re trying to sneak by, then they successfully sneak by.

 The reason that ties go to the sneaking creature is that if a “contest results in a tie, the situation remains the same as it was before the contest” (PHB 174).
 In other words, the perceiver didn’t perceive the stealther before the roll, so that’s how things remain.